munna9/devops-codes/facets/README.md

-cp-emailservice-cookbook
+facets-cookbook
 =========================
-Deploy and configure  operations on cp-emailservice cookbook.
+Deploy and configure  operations on facets cookbook.

 Requirements
 ------------